thoresonjd/3d-space-1d-buffer/README.md

-# 1-Dimensional Buffer Representation of 3-Dimensional Space
+# 1-Dimensional Buffer Representation of a Third-Order Tensor